dallagi/excontainers/README.md

 Throwaway test containers for Elixir/Erlang applications.
 Heavily inspired by [Testcontainers](https://www.testcontainers.org/).

-**This library is still under development and it is not to be considered ready for real-world use.**
+**This package is still in the early stages of development.
+You are encouraged to give it a try, but you should not regard it as ready for critical real world scenarios.**

 ## Installation